 CPG offers Care with Medication & Therapy Aligned

-Therapy & Skills for Managing Bipolar Depression
+Bipolar Depression Therapy & Skills for Management

 - Interpersonal and Social Rhythm Therapy (IPSRT): Stabilizes routines and sleep–wake timing